auth0/docs/articles/libraries/lock/v11/migration-guide.md

 If you decide to keep using Lock you will need to migrate to Lock 11.

-This document links to all the changes that you should be aware of between different versions of Lock.
-It includes information on what is changing and why, details on new or deprecated features, and instructions on how you can migrate your implementation.
+The documents below describe all the changes that you should be aware of when migrating from different versions of Lock.
 Make sure you go through them before upgrading.

 [Migrating from Lock.js v10](/libraries/lock/v11/migration-v10-v11)